Sgt. Lawrence John Jordan

 It was at this time that Haupt had a Social Security Card issued with Larry's name on it.
 Haupt was unaware that his espionage team had already been betrayed by one if its members.
 After Haupt was captured, Larry's mother had to travel to Washington D.C., to testify that Herbert Hans Haupt was not her son.
 Haupt was later executed for espionage.
 All this took place while Larry was suffering in Japanese POW Camps.

-After Larry was liberated he was told that he was being flown back to the United States instead of taking a troop ship.
-Larry teased the other surviving members of B Company that the important people were being flown home while the less important people were being sent home on troop ships.
+After Larry was liberated he was told that he was being flown to Hawaii.
+After a short stay, he and other soldiers boarded C-54s and landed at Hamilton Airfield in California.
+Before leaving the Philippines, Larry teased the other surviving members of B Company that the important people were being flown home while the less important people were being sent home on troop ships.